SlavenPjanic/POEHelper/ReadMe.txt

 can post to github after

 characters gear shown
+-make api call to grab all the character data
 -display clickable images of gear
 -onClick will display the stats of the item
 -possibly seperate into suffix and prefix